nuxt/website-v2/content/en/guides/features/file-system-routing.md

 ## Unknown Dynamic Nested Routes

 If you do not know the depth of your URL structure, you can use `_.vue` to dynamically match nested paths.
-This will handle requests that do not match a *more specific* request.
+This will handle requests that do not match a *more specific* route.

 This file tree: